 - These students will be evaluated similarly to all other students and must meet the same funding requirements as all other students.
-These students should not be reported as expelled during the Student October data submission. - Funding level is determined based upon the scheduled instructional time as evidenced by the student's schedule as of the applicable count date. - Attendance documentation should be provided demonstrating the student met the attendance requirement. - To demonstrate the attendance requirement has been met, it may be necessary (based on a student's circumstances) to provide a combination of documents from both the district school and the expelled program or expelled services.
+These students should not be reported as expelled during the Student October data submission. - Funding level is determined based upon the scheduled instructional time as evidenced by the student's schedule as of the count date. - Attendance documentation should be provided demonstrating the student met the attendance requirement. - To demonstrate the attendance requirement has been met, it may be necessary (based on a student's circumstances) to provide a combination of documents from both the district school and the expelled program or expelled services.

-- Evidence of Enrollment Eligibility - This may be evident on the daily attendance documentation. - Daily Attendance (for the entire 11-day count period) - Districts should be prepared to provide appropriate attendance documentation from all applicable district schools and/or programs which were providing educational services to the expelled student (including programs, alternative schools, etc.) showing that the requirements have been met. - Individual Student Schedule - All applicable documentation (depending on the instructional type, e.g., direct, alternative, IEP considerations, etc.) - In some cases, the student's schedule may include a description and frequency of direct expelled educational services being delivered to the student (i.e., days/times for scheduled tutoring sessions, etc.) - For example, if an expelled student is scheduled to receive in-home tutoring 2 hours every Monday, Wednesday, and Friday for a total of 6 hours per week, this would be the student's schedule.
+- Evidence of Enrollment Eligibility - This may be evident on the daily attendance documentation. - Daily Attendance (for the entire 11-day count period) - Districts should be prepared to provide appropriate attendance documentation from all applicable district schools and/or programs which were providing educational services to the expelled student (including programs, alternative schools, etc.) showing that the requirements have been met. - Individual Student Schedule - Individual student schedules with corresponding calendars and bell schedules (as applicable).
+In some cases, the student's schedule may include a description and frequency of expelled educational services being delivered to the student.

-• Expelled educational services can be provided or offered in a variety of ways.
-It is important that the district identify the types of services being offered in order to ensure that the students receiving these services meet the enrollment, attendance, and scheduled hours requirements necessary for funding eligibility, and to identify the appropriate documentation necessary to demonstrate that these criteria have been met.
+- Expelled educational services can be provided or offered in a variety of ways.
+It is important that the district identify the types of services being offered in order to ensure that the students receiving these services meet the enrollment, attendance, and scheduled hours requirements necessary for funding eligibility, and to identify the appropriate documentation necessary to demonstrate that these criteria have been met. - If the district is using Blended Learning or Supplemental Online courses to provide education services to expelled students, refer to those sections of this Guide (as well as Appendix D) for more information.